S3-working-group/s3-practical-guide/docs/all.md

 **Flow of value:** Deliverables traveling through an organization towards customers or other stakeholders.

-Achieve and maintain alignment of flow through the continuous evolution of an organization's body of <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>:
+Achieve and maintain alignment of flow through the continuous evolution of an organization's body of <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed-upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>:

 -   ensure all decisions affecting the flow of value actually support the flow of value
 -   enable people with relevant skills and knowledge to influence decisions